Pay-per-click (PPC) is one of the most powerful digital marketing channels available today.

 Yes, as long as you monitor it.

-How to avoid it: You can find your quality score in your AdWords account, and improve it if less than desirable.
-For example, try improving your CTR by adding calls-to-action, or work on your keyword research to improve the relevancy of your keywords.
+How to avoid it: You can find your quality score in your Google Ads account and improve it if less than desirable.

 There are many factors that go into a successful PPC campaign.